Exabyte-io/documentation/docs/collaboration/actions/organization/create-delete-team.md

 ## "Create New Team" Dialog

-Click "Create" button <i class="zmdi zmdi-plus-circle zmdi-hc-border"></i> at the top-right corner of the page to be presented with the following dialog:
+Click "Create" button <i class="zmdi zmdi-plus-circle zmdi-hc-border"></i> at the top-right corner of the page to be presented with the following dialog.

 ![Create New Team](/images/create-new-team.png "Create New Team")